Move over Louis Vuitton; there's a new generation of fashionistas in the neighbourhood.

-There are three main areas of the industry that you can get involved in:
+The fashion industry is also incredibly diverse.
+There are six main areas that you can get involved in...

 How can you get your dream job in fashion?

-People employed by the fashion industry come from a very wide range of backgrounds, with many different degree areas and qualifications accepted.
-However, if you want to go into product design, a design related degree will be necessary.
-Typical, relevant degree areas include:
+People employed by the fashion industry come from various backgrounds, with all sorts of degree areas and qualifications.
+However, if you want to go into product design, a design-related degree will be necessary.

 Fashion Internships and Placements